zzz845zz/kaist-cp.github.io/_people/kyeongmin.cho.md

 I am a **Ph.D.
 Student at [Concurrency and Parallelism Laboratory]({{ site.url }}), [KAIST School of Computing](https://cs.kaist.ac.kr)**.
 I am very fortunate to be advised by [Prof. Jeehoon Kang]({{ site.baseurl }}{% include person_url.md person_id="jeehoon.kang" %}).
 Prior to KAIST, I received my B.S. in CSE and B.A. in Philosophy from Inha University.

-My primary research interests lie in the area of concurrency and programming languages.
-In particular, I am interested in developing design patterns for coordinating concurrent accesses, and using the design patterns, building practical concurrent systems.
+My primary research interests lie in the area of concurrency, persistency and programming languages.
+In particular, I am interested in developing and verifying design patterns for coordinating concurrent accesses, and using the design patterns, building practical concurrent systems.

 {% include person_contact.md person_id=person_id %}